Regularized Bidimensional Estimation of the Hazard Rate

 where $\ell_n^{\kappa, l}$ is the negative log-likelihood evaluated on the $l$-th part of the data.
 The optimal penalty constant is obtained by minimizing $\text{CV}(\kappa)$ with respect to $\kappa$.
 The L-fold cross validation method can be used for both the L$_0$ regularized estimation and the L$_2$ regularized estimation.
 However, this method is numerically time consuming as the estimator has to be computed $L$ times while Bayesian criteria or the AIC provide direct methods to perform model selection from the original estimator.
 In the simulation studies and data analysis, we set $L = 10$.

-\section{Simulation study}
+\section{Simulation Study}

-\subsection{Simulation designs}
+\subsection{Simulation Designs}

-In this section, our segmented estimation method with L$_{0}$ norm is compared with the \textsc{age-cohort} model and with the smoothed hazard estimate with the L$_{2}$ norm.
+In this section, our piecewise estimation method is compared with the \textsc{age-cohort} model and with the L$_2$ penalty estimate.
 The different criteria for model selection are also compared with each other.
 We present two simulation designs.
 In the first one, the true hazard rate is generated from a smooth age-cohort model which includes an interaction term on a small region of the age-cohort plane.
 In the second case, the true hazard rate is a piecewise constant function with four heterogeneous areas.
 The two true hazards are displayed in Figure \ref{fig:simu_design}, both in greyscale and in perspective plot.